aura7822/aura7822/readme.md

 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

-### 🧠 About Me :
+ # 🧠 About Me :

+❖ 🇰🇪 Am just a programmer

 ❖ ⚡ Passionate about automation, AI, and ethical hacking

 ❖ 🧩 Built an uncomplicated java code obfuscator

 ❖ 🛠️ Currently developing a WhatsApp bot powered by Baileys

 ❖ 🧑‍💻 Fedora user, scripting like a boss in Linux

 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>